-- In the remaining oil, add chopped spring onions and stir fry till the onions turn transparent.
+- In the same pan, add chopped spring onions and stir fry till the onions turn translucent.

-- Add the remaining ginger, garlic, celery and green chillies and fry for a minute.
+- Add the remaining ginger, garlic, celery and green chilies and stir fry for half a minute.

-- Add 1 tablespoon cornflour to ¼ cup water and dissolve well.
+- Add 1 tablespoon corn starch to ¼ cup water and dissolve well.
 Make sure there are no lumps.

-- Simmer for 2-3 minutes till the sauce becomes thick and the corn flour gets cooked.
+- Simmer for 2-3 minutes till the sauce becomes thick and the corn starch gets cooked.

-- Garnish with the spring onion greens & serve the gobi manchurian hot with noodles or rice.
+- Garnish Gobi Manchurian with the spring onion greens & Serve the Gobi Manchurian hot with noodles or rice.

-This recipe is for gravied gobi manchurian.
-You can make dry manchurian by not adding water.
+2. This recipe is for gravied gobi manchurian.
+You can make dry gobi manchurian by not adding water.
 Instead of water you add the fried florets, soya sauce, black pepper and salt.
 Sprinkle 1 teaspoon cornflour on the florets and stir fry for 2 minutes.
-Serve hot with chilli-garlic sauce or tomato sauce.
+Serve gobi manchurian hot with chilli-garlic sauce or tomato sauce.

-Fry the gobi (caulifower) florettes in oil which is neither too hot nor warm.
+4. Fry the gobi florets in oil which is neither too hot nor warm.

 5. You can substitute dry red chillies instead of green chillies.
 Just crush them and use.